vipulnaik/working-drafts/lesswrong/the-case-for-mental-strength.md

 article](https://www.verywellmind.com/the-difference-between-mental-strength-and-mental-health-5078284)
 to be a good overview (and I recommend reading it though I don't assume it as a prerequisite).
-It identifies three broad components to mental strength: cognitive, emotional, and behavioral.
+It identifies three broad components to mental strength: cognitive (thinking), emotional (feeling), and behavioral (acting).

 I expect that most of the rest of what I write will be fairly obvious to many LessWrong readers, though I am not absolutely sure.
 I am still going to say them, for [reasons Grognor articulated](https://www.lesswrong.com/posts/6phFYpNQH9SmWL9Jt/on-saying-the-obvious).

-Please use the table of contents to navigate the post.
+The post makes the most sense when read sequentially, but you can skim it or read whatever parts interest you based on the table of contents.
 The first section provides a few angles from which to think about mental strength.
 In the second section, I talk a little more about what I like about the "mental strength" concept and some of its implications.
 The third section talks about the relationship between mental strength and the LessWrong/rationality cluster.